apodl1/SahkoBotti/README.md

 - **Fast**.
 Sub-1s response time on average.
 No more loading web-pages, cookies or analytics.
 - **Only shows coming prices**.
 No more searching for the current price among historical data.
 - **Constant visualization scale**.
 Know if it is cheap or expensive at a glance without checking out the axis markings.
 - **Time-to-price display**.
-Know exactly what to set your dishwasher timer to wihtout mental math.
+Know exactly what to set your dishwasher timer to without mental math.
 - **Private**.
 No analytics collected (check out for yourself in the source code ;) )

 Example response: